decred/politeiagui/README.md

 ## E2E tests

 Politeiagui has e2e tests using `cypress` and `react-testing-library/cypress`.
 Backend should be running when running e2e tests.

+**Note:** Before running the e2e tests, make sure to run `/teste2e/setup-test-users.sh` script to setup the users needed for the e2e tests.

 There are two ways two run the e2e tests, either in terminal or in browser:

 1. To run e2e tests in terminal use: `test:e2e:run`.